-NOTE 8 NET ASSETS WITH DONOR RESTRICTIONS
+NOTE 9 NET ASSETS WITH DONOR RESTRICTIONS

 Net assets with donor restrictions of the Trust include all net assets, which are restricted until released to the Foundation.
-Releases from restrictions of \$377,000,000 and \$384,020,372 were recorded for the years ended August 31, 2023 and 2022, respectively.
+Releases from restrictions of \$358,000,000 and \$377,000,000 were recorded for the years ended August 31, 2024 and 2023, respectively.
 Donor restrictions are deemed satisfied at the time the Trust makes a contribution to the Foundation.

-Net assets with donor restrictions of the Foundation consist of contributions receivable from irrevocable trusts, which are restricted until such assets are received.
-The Foundation's net assets with donor restrictions increased by \$64,636 and decreased by \$26,715,844 for the years ended August 31, 2023 and 2022, respectively, which represented the change in the fair value of the trusts to which the Foundation has irrevocable rights as beneficiary.
+Net assets with donor restrictions of the Foundation consist of contributions receivable from an irrevocable trust, which are restricted until such assets are received.
+The Foundation's net assets with donor restrictions increased by \$84,438 and \$64,636 for the years ended August 31, 2024 and 2023, respectively, which represented the change in the fair value of the trust to which the Foundation has irrevocable rights as the beneficiary.

-NOTE 9 FUNCTIONAL EXPENSES
+NOTE 10 FUNCTIONAL EXPENSES

 The Foundation's grant and administrative expenses have been allocated between programs and supporting activities.
 Grants and charitable costs relate to activities of the Foundation, such as reviewing grant applications, awarding, monitoring and evaluating the grants, as well as the actual grant expenses.
-Certain costs, principally employee benefits, occupancy and telecommunication services, are allocated among the programs and supporting services on the basis of headcount in the respective functional areas.
+Certain costs, principally employee benefits, occupancy and technology services, are allocated among the programs and supporting services on the basis of headcount in the respective functional areas.

-Notes to Consolidated Financial Statements For the Years Ended August 31, 2023 and 2022
+Notes to Consolidated Financial Statements For the Years Ended August 31, 2024 and 2023

-NOTE 9 FUNCTIONAL EXPENSES (continued)
+NOTE 10 FUNCTIONAL EXPENSES (continued)

-The expenses are summarized on a functional basis in the tables below for 2023 and 2022:
+The expenses are summarized on a functional basis in the tables below for 2024 and 2023: